Who is eligible for an OpenAthens account?

 If the organisation you work for is not on the list displayed, the system has not recognised your organisation.
 If this is the case, you may find the guidance available on the page helpful.

-I do not work for a NHS organisation but I am eligible.
+I do not work for an NHS organisation but I am eligible.
 Which organisation should I select?

 If you do not work in an NHS trust or hospital (for example you are a GP, dentist, community nurse, public health consultant, pharmacist or social worker), please refer to the guidance on the page about the naming protocols for OpenAthens organisations to help you make the appropriate selection.

-For example, if you are a GP in Manchester you can find your organisation by typing 'GPs' and 'Manchester' and selecting the organisation 'GPs and Practice Staff in Greater Manchester'.
+For example, if you are a GP in Manchester you can find your organisation by typing 'Primary care' and 'Manchester' and selecting the organisation 'Primary care and ICB staff in Greater Manchester'.

 How do I register as a student?